The Best Cloud Phone Systems for UK Businesses in 2026

 Can I port my existing UK business number to a cloud system?

-Yes.
-You can usually port almost any UK geographic (01, 02) or non-geographic (03, 08) number to a cloud provider, and it’s a standard, Ofcom-regulated process for businesses.
+Yes, you can usually port almost any UK geographic (01, 02) or non-geographic (03, 08) number to a cloud provider, and it’s a standard, Ofcom-regulated process for businesses.
 The key rule is not to cancel your current contract until the port is fully complete, as you could lose the number.

 Your new provider will typically ask for a Letter of Authority (LoA) plus your current account details and then manage the transfer with your old provider, which usually takes around seven to 14 working days; porting is often free, but some providers may charge a £10 to £30 “port-out” fee per number.

-Meet our Expert author
+Meet our Expert authors

 Written by: